 Number of Members 5 (from which to draw statutory 3-Member "Panels") Membership to be agreed by Officers, in consultation with the Chair, as required per application and to include a 4th reserve member.
 Politically Balanced Y/N N Quorum 3 Procedure Rules applicable Council Procedure Rules (with the exception of Council Procedure Rules 1-4, 10, 14, 18.2, 20.1 and 22).
 Quasi-judicial meetings rules apply.
 Terms of Reference To consider and determine applications and hearings arising from the Licensing Act 2003, Gambling Act 2005 and the Scrap Metal Dealers Act 2013 Special provisions as to the Chair Chair of Licensing (Parent) Committee, with substitutes, as designated by the Council.
 Special provisions as to membership Only those Councillors who have undertaken appropriate training may sit on the Licensing Sub-Committee.
-The Chief Executive, in consultation with the Member Support Steering Group will determine the criteria to be met and will determine whether individual Councillors have met those criteria.
 Quasi-Judicial meetings training / Licensing and Gambling Act requirements training.